How do Google Definitions appear at the top of search results?

 Presenting additional information

-While it is possible that only exact matches for the definition query would be returned, it is also possible that more will be retrieved by the search engine.
+While it is possible that only exact matches for the definition query would be returned, it is also possible that the search engine will retrieve more.

-Where the word or words are part of a larger phrase, like the “indeterminacy principle” and “quantum indeterminacy” shown above in the screenshot.
-Those may be returned with definitions, or possibly as a link.
+The words or words are part of a larger phrase, like the “indeterminacy principle” and “quantum indeterminacy” shown above in the screenshot.
+Those may be returned with definitions or possibly as a link.

 2. No definitions found